-Tuscany is a treasure trove of historical treasures unique in the world: it is rich in cities of art and small picturesque villages with immense cultural heritage, but it is also extraordinary for its bewitching panoramas made of bucolic countryside and gentle hills.
+Tuscany is a treasure trove of historical treasures unique in the world: it is rich in cities of art and small picturesque villages with immense cultural heritage, but it is also extraordinary for its bewitching panoramas made of the bucolic countryside and gentle hills.

 Tuscany has forty-one Denominazioni di origine controllata (DOC) and eleven Denominazioni di Origine Controllata e Garantita (DOCG) and six sub-categories of IGT wines today.
 Tuscany is one of the most famous and prolific wine regions anywhere in Europe.
 Climate is a vital factor in this region's success as a wine region.
 Warm, temperate coastal areas are contrasted by inland areas where increased diurnal temperature variation helps to maintain the grapes' balance of sugars, acidity and aromatics.
 One variety that particularly thrives on these hillside vineyards is Tuscany’s signature red grape, Sangiovese.
 In Montalcino it goes by the name Brunello, whence Brunello di Montalcino.
 In Montepulciano, it is known as Prugnolo Gentile.
 Under the name Morellino it is the grape used to make Morellino di Scansano.
 Sangiovese also features in Chianti, in which it is joined by small amounts of Canaiolo and Colorino, as well as increasing quantities of Cabernet Sauvignon and Merlot.

-Vernaccia di San Gimignano is the name of both the grape and wine produced in Tuscany, and was the first Italian wine to receive a DOC appellation in the late 1960s, earning DOCG status in the early 1990s.
+Vernaccia di San Gimignano is the name of both the white grape and wine produced in Tuscany and was the first Italian wine to receive a DOC appellation in the late 1960s, earning DOCG status in the early 1990s.
 Wines are usually bright, citrusy, and crisp, showing more of a mineral profile with age.

 Vermentino does best in poorly fertile soils and salty marine air, with dry climates and bright sun exposure.
-Vermentino can range from light and fresh to structured and highi in alcohol, offering a large range of flavors and aromas.
-Typically, Vermentino wines are dominant in citrus to ripe tropical fruit with floral and herbal notes with saline finish.
+Vermentino white wine can range from light and fresh to structured and high in alcohol, offering a large range of flavors and aromas.
+Typically Vermentino wines are dominant in citrus to ripe tropical fruit flavors with floral and herbal notes and a saline finish.

 This red grape varietal takes its name from the Latin “dies caniculares,” meaning “the dog days of August,” when this grape changes its color.
 Until the 1800s (pre-phylloxera), Canaiolo was the main grape of the Chianti blend.
 It was then switched to predominantly Sangiovese with Canaiolo added for fruitiness and the ability to soften the tannins of powerful Sangiovese.
-The two blend well together, and it is still commonly added to Chianti blends today.
+The two meld well together, and it is still commonly added to Chianti blends today.
 On its own, Canaiolo wines are soft and mellow, with elegant aromatics, herbaceous flavors, and gentle tannins.